Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Background

 \subsection{Automata Learning}

-Automata learning was developed as a method to learn regular languages~\cite{angluin_learning_1987a}.
+Automata learning, more precisely active automata learning, was developed as a method to learn regular languages~\cite{angluin_learning_1987a}.
 A learner (i.e., an algorithm) is allowed to ask two kinds of questions: \textit{membership queries} and \textit{equivalence queries}.
 We then assume a teacher that knows all of the rules that determine well-defined words of that language.
-Membership queries give examples of input words($\sigma\in\Sigma\vert W_{\sigma} = \langle\sigma_1,\sigma_2 .. \sigma_n\rangle$), where the teacher answers wether the example is part of the language.
+Membership queries give examples of input words($\sigma\in\Sigma\vert W_{\sigma} = \langle\sigma_1,\sigma_2 .. \sigma_n\rangle$), where the teacher answers whether the example is part of the language.
 After a sufficient amount of queries, the learner infers a hypothesis model of an automaton describing the language (in this case a Deterministic Finite Acceptor -- DFA).
 It may then submit an equivalence query, where it presents the hypothesis to the teacher.
 The teacher either answers that the hypothesis is correct or presents a counterexample.
-To fit to real-world cyber-physical systems, approach has been adapted to learn Mealy machines as well, alongside with more efficient algorithms~\cite{vaandrager_model_2017}.
+To fit to real-world systems, approach has been adapted to learn Mealy machines as well, alongside with more efficient algorithms~\cite{vaandrager_model_2017}.
 In this case, membership queries yield corresponding output words ($\omega\in\Omega\vert W_{\omega} = \langle\omega_1, \omega_2 .. \omega_n\rangle$).
 One popular field to use automata learning is to learn and test black box systems.
 In this case there is no teacher available that knows the interna of the examined system (SUL).
-Therefore, membership queries are just passed on to the live system\footnote{We are talking about \textit{active} automata learning here.
-It is also possible to take the answers from recorded data in \textit{passive} automata learning.}.
+Therefore, membership queries are just passed on to the live system.
 Equivalence queries are implemented by a sufficient amount of conformance tests~\cite{peled_black_1999}.
 If all are passed, the hypothesis is accepted of correct.
 Otherwise, a failed conformance test automatically poses a counterexample.
 In this work, we use Learnlib~\cite{isberner_opensource_2015}, a well proliferated Java library for automata learning.
-It provides a classes for interfacing with SULs, implementations of well-known algorithms (L*, Rivest-Schapire, AAAR, ADT, KV, DHC and TTT, as well as an addon for L\# ~\cite{krugerStateMatchingMultiple2025}), and conformance testing strategies (complete depth-bounded exploration, random words, random walk, W-method, Wp-method).
+It provides classes for interfacing with SULs, implementations of well-known algorithms (L*, Rivest-Schapire, AAAR, ADT, KV, DHC and TTT, as well as an addon for L\# ~\cite{krugerStateMatchingMultiple2025}), and conformance testing strategies (complete depth-bounded exploration, random words, random walk, W-method, Wp-method).
 Other libaries are AALpy~\cite{muskardinAALpyActiveAutomata2022} and Libalf~\cite{bolligLibalfAutomataLearning2010}).